|

 Financing of Projects

-(iii) Before the start of financing of the approved project, the project leader and all other responsible persons (in corporation, institute, university…) sign Contract on Financing with the authorised representative of the MSES.
-The Contract obliges the organizations and the project leader to implement the project according to the framework given by the project’s plan and schedule of work.
-The Contract obliges the MSES to provide financial funds according to the contract and the Steering Committee’s regulations.
+(ii) Before the start of financing of the approved project, the project leader and all other responsible persons sign Contract on financing with the authorized representative of the MSES and CSF.
+The Contract obliges the legal entities and the project leader to implement the project according to the framework given by the project’s plan and schedule of work.
+The Contract obliges the MSES and CSF to provide financial funds according to the contract.
 The Contract defines the rights and obligations of the contract parties, including the intellectual property rights as well as other rights deriving from results of a project.
-The contract is being designed and approved by Steering Committee.
+The contract is being designed by UKF Secretariat and approved by Steering Committee.

-(iv) A special annex which determines financial regulations is added to the Contract.
-The financial regulations include the following: an accepted financial plan cannot be changed afterwards, an accepted financial plan may be subject of 10% change within individual entries; maximum overhead paid to the legal person where the project is performed cannot be higher then 20% of the total approved funds; costs for remuneration and salaries of researchers on the project cannot exceed 50% of the total approved funds; maximum cost of research work can be 20 EUR per hour.
+(iii) A special annex which determines financial regulations is added to the Contract.
+The financial regulations include the following: an accepted total amount of financial plan cannot be increased afterwards; an accepted financial plan may be subject of 10% change within individual entries without UKF permission; maximum overhead paid to the Beneficiary where the project is performed cannot be less than 5% and higher than 15% of the total UKF funds; costs for remuneration and salaries of researchers on the project cannot exceed 50% of the total approved funds.

-(vi) The Fund supports only a part of total project costs, while the remaining part of costs must be covered from other sources.
-Especially institutions – users of the Fund – have to prove their commitment to the project by participation in financing.
+(v) The Fund will support only a part of total project costs, while the remaining part of costs must be covered from other sources.
+Especially institutions – beneficiaries of the Fund – have to prove their commitment to the project by participation in financing.
 The amount of share of the Fund’s support is decided by the Steering Committee according to specific program and call.

-(vii) General principles of how Fund will finance particular projects (maximum percentages):
+(vi) General principles of how Fund will finance particular projects:

 (i) Supervision and care for projects relates to the general relationship between the Fund and the approved project after the financing has started.
 The Fund is looking after projects through its mechanisms of care, supervision and control.
 The Fund, without affecting the subsidiarity of the project leader, keeps certain mechanisms of controlling a project, which are regulated by the agreement in order to ensure the success of the project.